-The annual assessment of the Board consisted of a self-evaluation process in which, with the assistance of the advisory firm KPMG, the directors completed a written questionnaire.
+The annual assessment of the Board consisted of a self-evaluation process in which, with the assistance of the advisory firm KPMG, the directors completed a written questionnaire and have held an interview with KPMG.
 The questionnaire includes two sections.
-Section I on overall assessment in relevant areas, and section II on assessment of the functioning of the Board of Directors, which in turn is subdivided into five sections on i) the Board of Directors, ii) the Audit and Compliance Committee, iii) the Sustainability, Appointments and Remuneration Committee, iv) Chairman of the Board of Directors. v) Chief Executive Officer and vi) Secretary to the Board.
+Section I on overall assessment and comparison with the last external self-assessment exercise, and section II on assessment of the functioning of the Board of Directors, which in turn is subdivided into five sections on i) the Board of Directors, ii) the Audit and Compliance Committee, iii) the Sustainability, Appointments and Remuneration Committee, iv) Chairman of the Board of Directors, v) Chief Executive Officer and vi) Secretary to the Board.

-The key areas analysed in the assessment process were as follows: i) participation and debate, ii) information, iii) presentations, iv) meeting proceedings, v) the Committees, vi) structure of the Board, vii) relationship with managers and organisational structure, viii) competencies and skills, ix) priorities of the Board and x) key positions.
+The key areas analysed in the assessment process were as follows: i) competencies, skills and structure, ii) strategic reflection, iii) risk monitoring, iv) ESG questionnaire, v) information, vi) climate of debate, vii) agenda and presentations viii) relationship with senior management, ix) key positions and x) Board priorities.

 The assessment resulted in a series of aspects with higher and lower scores.
-The directors considered very positively, among other issues, the satisfactory performance of their responsibilities, the confidence in the management model, policies, processes and controls implemented by the company, the open dialogue and working environment that allows directors to freely state their position and express their views, the active involvement of directors during meetings and the means that the company places at their disposal to carry out their responsibilities.
+The directors considered very positively, among other issues, the satisfactory performance of their responsibilities, the confidence in the management model, policies, processes and controls implemented by the company, the open dialogue and working environment that allows directors to freely state their position.